samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Choosing the Parameters

 The higher the `spaceCost`, `timeCost`, and `delta`, the longer it takes to compute an output.
 If these values are too small, security is unnecessarily reduced.
 If they are too large, there is a risk of user frustration and denial-of-service for different types of user devices and servers.
-To make matters even more complicated, these parameters may need to be increased over time as hardware gets faster.
+To make matters even more complicated, these parameters may need to be increased over time as hardware gets faster/smaller.

 The following procedure can be used to choose parameters: